sctb/lumen/README.md

 ```

 #### Quotation
-Expressions can be quoted to prevent them from being evaluated using the `quote` operator:
+Expressions can be prevented from being evaluated using the `quote` operator:
 ```
 > (quote (1 2 3))
 (1 2 3)